 These clever tights help to alleviate the stresses and strains that running puts on the legs.
 Thigh mapping supports the knee joint whilst calf mapping reduces muscle oscillation, improving recovery and limiting soreness after your workout.
 The high-tech breathable fabric also gives you UPF50+ protection and features reflective logos for visibility when it's not so bright out.

-If you're one of many runners who experiences knee pain, you might want to take a look at these recovery-boosting calf guards.
-They support the patellar tendon, without restricting movement, thanks to an ergonomic tab.
+If you're one of many runners who experiences sore muscles the next day, you might want to take a look at these recovery-boosting calf guards.
+They help to reduce muscle vibration, without restricting movement, thanks to 3D waved knit technology.
 The fibre has a micro-massaging effect that is triggered by every movement, helping your legs to stay fresh.

 Innovative running shoes